Niemiz/Habitica-Telecron/README.md

 ## Installing the Bot

-- In the `Code.gs` file, locate the `WEB_APP_URL` constant and replace the placeholder value with the Web App URL you received during deployment.
+- In the `install.gs` file, locate the `WEB_APP_URL` constant and replace the placeholder value with the Web App URL you received during deployment.
 - Save the project.
 - Run the `install` function in the script editor by selecting the function from the dropdown menu and clicking the play button.

 ## Using the Bot

 - Start a chat with your newly created Telegram bot on Telegram.
-- The bot will ask for the password you set in the `Code.gs` file.
+- The bot will ask for the password you set in the `install.gs` file.
 Enter the password to gain access.
 - Once authenticated, the bot will provide you with a list of available functions and instructions on how to use them.

 You have now successfully set up Habitica Telecron.